RajatJangra2653/ai-developer/Labs/lab-02.md

 ## Lab Overview

-This hands-on lab provides practical experience with Semantic Kernel and the Azure AI Foundry GPT-4o model.
+This hands-on lab provides practical experience with Semantic Kernel and the Microsoft Foundry GPT-4o model.
 Designed for those new to AI development, the lab guides you step-by-step on how to build an intelligent chat feature within a starter application.
 You will use the Semantic Kernel framework to connect with the GPT-4o model, implement a chat API that sends user prompts, and return dynamic AI-generated responses.

 ## Lab Objectives